Chevrolet Avalanche Insurance Rates

 Rates are averaged for all Chevrolet Avalanche models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a brief recap of the information raised in the charts and tables above.
+The items below are a brief summary of the car insurance concepts covered in the charts and tables above.

-- Drivers who want higher liability limits will pay about $650 each year to go from a low limit to 250/500 limits
+- Policyholders who require more liability coverage will pay about $650 each year to raise limits from a 30/60 limit to 250/500 limits

 Rate Tables and Charts